feathersjs/docs/guides/chat/processing.md

 ## Populating the message sender

 In the `process-message` hook we are currently just storing the users `_id` in the message.
-In order to show the right user information we do want to include that information in our messages.
+We want to show more than the `_id` in the UI, so we'll need to populate more data in the message response.
+In order to show the right user information we want to include that information in our messages.

 We could do this by creating our own hook but adding related entities is quite common and already implement in the [populate common hook]().
 In order to use the hook we have to update the `src/services/messages/messages.hooks.js` file to look like this: